sloria/TextBlob/README.rst

 License
 -------

 TextBlob is licenced under the MIT license.
-See the bundled [LICENSE](https://github.com/sloria/TextBlob/blob/master/LICENSE) file for details.
+See the bundled `LICENSE <https://github.com/sloria/TextBlob/blob/master/LICENSE>`_ file for more details.